HugoMatilla/Refactoring-Summary/readme.md

 **Motivation**

-If a field is used mostly by outer classes and before [12 Extract Class]()
+If a field is used mostly by outer classes and before [12 Extract Class](#12-extract-class)

-**Mechanics**

-* If the field is public, use [X Encapsulate Field]()
-* Compile and test
-* Create a field in the target (with accessors)
-* Compile and test
-* Determine how to reference it from the source
-* Remove it on the source
-* Replace all references on the source with the ones on the target
-* Compile and test

 ##12 Extract Class
 You have one class doing work that should be done by two.